mauricioscastro/rlmdb/README.md

 (running isolated) was developed with lmdb in mind and second because leveldb role here is that of an auxiliary write cache only.

-in this case I will have leveldb bufering single inserts and small sized write batches and also to avoid stale reads while replicating through bookkeeper ledgers. this will be done for basex-lmdb specifically, the idea follows in a simple draft image.
+in this case we will have leveldb bufering single inserts and small sized write batches and also to avoid stale reads while replicating through bookkeeper ledgers. an expected corollary of this is to gain faster data ingestion.

+**this will be done for basex-lmdb specifically**, the idea follows in a simple draft image.

 ![rlmdb](https://raw.githubusercontent.com/mauricioscastro/lldb/gh-pages/images/rlmdb_idea.png)